 In that case, welcome!
 I’m here to reassure you that being vegan in Africa is not as difficult as you might think.
-In fact, there’s plenty of vegan African food in the continent’s traditional cuisines.
+In fact, there’s plenty of vegan African food to be found in the continent’s traditional cuisines.

 But don’t let the lack of a strong vegan movement scare you off.
-Many African dishes are naturally vegan anyway, even though the local people would never use that word to describe them.
+Many African dishes are naturally vegan anyway, even though the locals would never use that word to describe them.

 In total, I’ve now spent roughly one year traveling around the African continent, visiting 25 different countries along the way.
 Nine of those countries I visited as a vegan on my most recent 3-month trip around southern Africa.

 Based on that experience, I’m sharing with you six different ways that you can eat vegan in Africa and enjoy delicious vegan African food.

 6 Ways to Eat Vegan in Africa